Welcome to Tech Orientation 2024-2025!

 NOTE: Your Canvas account will take a little longer to get set up than your other accounts.
 Once you can sign in, you won't see your Courses until the first day of school.

-play icon indicates a video resource See the original video on Youtube.
-(15:58)
+play icon indicates a video resource Watch the video (15:58)

-book indicates a written resource Canvas Orientation Help Sheet
+book indicates a written resource Read the Canvas Orientation Help Sheet

 play icon indicates a video resource How to Customize Your Canvas Dashboard (if you're using the Card View of your courses - 2:21)